Harsh0071999/wazuh_telegram_bot/README.md

 Step 14: nano /var/ossec/integrations/custom-telegram

-Step 15: paste the file name custom-telegram.
+Step 15: paste the file name custom-telegram and custom-telegram.py from git repo.

 Step 16: save and close the file.